 Transformation through collaborative storytelling

-Originally commissioned for an exhibition at Galería Jumex, which is funded by the juice factory of said name, The Story of My Teeth turned into an attempt to combine what is often thought of as two completely disparate worlds, or, as Luiselli puts it, “gallery and factory, artists and workers, artwork and juice.”
+Originally commissioned for an exhibition at Galería Jumex, funded by the juice factory of the same name, The Story of My Teeth turned into an attempt to combine what is often thought of as two completely disparate worlds, or, as Luiselli puts it, “gallery and factory, artists and workers, artwork and juice.”
 The Jumex factory is located in Ecatepec de Morelos, a poor municipality north of Mexico City with few points of interest.
 Luiselli turned it into the setting for her story and collaborated with the factory workers by sending them instalments and receiving feedback from them.
 While its literary and cultural references might make it seem elitist, the resulting book debunks the myth that people with a lower level of education are incapable of enjoying complex literature.

 The Story of My Teeth ends with a passionate plea for the transformative power of storytelling: Nearing the end of his life, Highway takes on Jacobo de Voragine as his disciple.
 He teaches him how to avoid paying for his meals, how to use public transport for free, and, most importantly, how to become the first tour guide of Ecatepec.
 Voragine is skeptical that he could convince anyone to visit the area, which he describes as a “physical materialization of nothingness”, but Highway asserts: “They’ll come on their own.
 The important thing is to tell stories about the neighborhood.
 As soon as you’ve got those, there’ll be people flocking to hear them.
 Places and things are made up of stories.”
 Four years after the book’s publication in Spanish, Ecatepec is still considered a dangerous neighborhood and tourists are discouraged from visiting.
 But who knows, maybe someone will eventually take up Luiselli’s idea and turn the area into a habitat for fantastic stories that benefit both inhabitants and visitors.